-Cabbagetown is an intown neighborhood next to Oakland Cemetery known for its Krog Tunnel and the yearly Chomp and Stomp chili and bluegrass festival.
-It is also home to the Cotton Mill Lofts and restaurants including Agave and Carroll Street Cafe.
+Cabbagetown is an intown neighborhood next to Oakland Cemetery that’s known for the Krog Tunnel and the yearly Chomp and Stomp chili and bluegrass festival.
+It is also home to the Cotton Mill Lofts, historic shotgun houses, Little’s Food Store and restaurants including Agave and Carroll Street Cafe.

-Get on bus 21 at the Georgia State or King Memorial station on the blue/green rail line, which travels on Memorial Drive.
+Get on bus 21 at the Five Points Station or on Memorial Drive.
 Exit at the stoplight at Boulevard for the restaurants on Carroll Street, or at Powell Street for more direct access to the neighborhood park.
 The neighborhood is just past the cemetery on the left and extends to roughly the BeltLine.

 Taking your bike on MARTA is another great option for getting to Cabbagetown.
 From the Inman Park station there’s direct access to a bike path on Edgewood Avenue.
 Keep right after exiting the fare gate and walk through the bus bay at street level to reach Edgewood.
 Take the bike path to Krog Street and turn left.
 The ride is only about 10 minutes to the Cabbagetown park (see bike route map).
 You can also walk this route (23 minutes).